viny1ic/personalize_outreach/README.md

 - (Optional) **Company Description** column in your CSV

 Resilient script with graceful failures, caching for restarts, parallel/distributed processing & support for multiple API keys at once.
+(This is a vibe coded script for personal usage.
+It is a result of 5 hours of hacking. not optimized for prod environments)

 It ships with:
 1) A **main personalizer script** that enriches rows and writes personalized outreach messages.